gallenc/solent2Public/week1/maven-test-exercise/README.md

 IMPORTANT you MUST ensure that /target/ is included in your .gitignore file so that it is NEVER checked into your git repository with the src files.

-Look under the Projects tab
+b) Look under the Projects tab

 Notice the generated packages

-Look at both App.java and AppTest.java
+c) Look at both App.java and AppTest.java

-Look at the test dependencies
+d) Look at the test dependencies

-Right click on AppTest.java, select Run Test file, what happens?
+e) Right click on AppTest.java, select Run Test file, what happens?

-Right click on App.java, select Run, what happens?
+f) Right click on App.java, select Run, what happens?

 # look at the pom.xml file